-The level of tension on the Korean peninsula remains high due to a series of nuclear and missile tests by the DPRK (North Korea), including two intercontinental ballistic missile tests in July 2017 and 1 in November 2017, two nuclear tests in 2016 and a nuclear test on 3 September 2017.
-There remains a threat of further missile or nuclear tests, which could lead to further instability in the region.
+The level of tension on the Korean peninsula remains high due to a series of nuclear and missile tests by North Korea, including two intercontinental ballistic missile tests in July 2017 and one in November 2017, two nuclear tests in 2016 and a nuclear test in September 2017.
+Since the start of 2018, there has been a renewal of direct contact between the North and South Korean governments.
+But there remains a threat of further missile or nuclear tests, which could lead to further instability in the region.
 In the past, these haven’t affected daily life, but you should keep in touch with news broadcasts, follow the advice of the local authorities and check this travel advice for any updates.

 As part of your own contingency plans, you should make sure you have easy access to your passport and other important documents such as nationality documents and birth and marriage certificates, as well as any essential medication.
 You can read our crisis overseas page for further information and advice, including sections on what you can do to prepare effectively, what you should do in the event of a crisis abroad, and how we can help you.